 The king was horrified by the marble sculpture of the half-human, half-goat god Pan engaging in sex with a she-goat.
 He hastily led the party away from the site, ordering the sculpture to be locked in a cabinet at the Herculaneum Academy in Naples, where only those with express written permission from the King were allowed to view it.
 Charles’ attempt to suppress what he considered vulgar was doomed from the beginning.
 Prohibition fueled desire to see the erotic art and soon forgers were producing frescoes dominated by phallic figures, which were sold to tourists.
 Sketches of the famous Pan and the Goat sculpture were published and distributed freely.
 Copies were made of the most sexually explicit items.
 Upper class gentlemen, whose education was considered incomplete without a Grand European Tour, were soon adding Naples to their itinerary.

 The discovery of such explicitly sexual pieces stunned archeologists, who had always assumed that ancient Rome was a morally upright society.
 Indeed, the belief that the Roman Empire fell as a result of moral depravity grew out of the discoveries of erotic art of Pompeii and Herculaneum, yet experts were puzzled that minimal evidence of a sex trade had been found in excavations of the Roman capital.
 The answer to this puzzle lies with the eruption of Mount Vesuvius in AD 79.
-History tell us the Emperor Caligula imposed a tax on prostitution in AD 40, essentially making sex a state sanctioned business, and even installed a brothel in the palace.
-No less depraved, his successor, Nero, arranged orgies for members of the aristocracy.
+History tell us that Caligula, the third Roman Emperor, imposed a tax on prostitution in AD 40.
+He essentially made sex a state sanctioned business and even installed a brothel in the palace.
+No less depraved, Nero, who became the fifth Roman Emperor 14 years later, arranged orgies for members of the aristocracy.
 Smaller towns such as Pompeii and Herculaneum followed suit, mimicking society in the capital.
 Roman mores began to shift in AD 69, when the more conservative Vespasian rose to power but his influence was just beginning to have an effect when the volcano blew its top.
 Pompeii, with its 41 brothels and scores of establishments where the sex trade thrived (public baths, theaters, tabernas, and private sex clubs), was frozen in time, while the parts of the Roman Empire unaffected by the eruption evolved into a more moderate society.

 Hundreds of erotic art pieces continued to emerge from the digs during the Bourbon reign, especially at Pompeii.
 Frescoes of couples in various lovemaking positions, discovered on the walls of interior villa gardens, titillated banquet guests.
 These same guests were often gifted with amusing and suggestive penis-shaped party favors.
 Phallic symbols were also believed to ward off evil and ensure prosperity.
 Reliefs of phalluses were found mounted at the entrance to bakeries and on their ovens, while others were carved into walls and paving stones.
 In some cases, enormous erect penises protruded from the exterior walls of houses.
 As fast as they emerged, Charles locked away the vulgar items but in 1758 his successor, King Ferdinand of Naples, began allowing limited viewing by special permission.
 By 1819 the collection had been permanently transferred to what is today the Naples National Archaeological Museum, where it was put on public display.
 That more liberal stance was short lived.
 In 1827, two years after ascending to the throne, Francis I bowed to pressure from a priest and moved the display into a locked room, the Gabinetto Segreto (Secret Cabinet), which was opened only to “people of mature age and respected morals.”